mllamazares/STRIDE-vs-ASVS/README.md

 1. The OWASP Top 10 reference is outdated (2017 version instead of 2021).
 2. The ASVS reference is outdated (v3.0 instead of v4.0).

-Finally, I have minor disagreements in some of the categorizations proposed, so in this repository, I will try to address the improvements mentioned above with [a new **STRIDE vs ASVS** equivalence table](#equivalence-table).
+Finally, I have minor disagreements in some of the categorizations proposed, so in this repository, I will try to address the improvements mentioned above with a brand new [**STRIDE vs ASVS** equivalence table](#equivalence-table).

 ## Pre-requisites